-Objective TI 12 - Mart Road & Local Roads Upgrade
+Objective TI 11 - Local Roads Upgrade

-Facilitate the upgrade of the Mart Road and the local roads L-61281 and L-6128 (Demesne Road) within the plan boundary.
+Facilitate the upgrade of local roads within the plan boundary.
 Any upgrade shall facilitate public lighting, pedestrian and cycling facilities and shall have regard to the Design Manual for Urban Roads and Streets (2013).